omiddeeplearning/PETRAS_PowerSPRINT/README.md

 # Papers
 Detailed information of this code can be found in our paper in IEEE Internet of Things Journal:

-H. Jahangir, S. Lakshminarayana, C. Maple and G. Epiphaniou, "A Deep Learning-based Solution for Securing the Power Grid against Load Altering Threats by IoT-enabled Devices," in IEEE Internet of Things Journal, doi: 10.1109/JIOT.2023.3240289. https://ieeexplore.ieee.org/abstract/document/10026883
+H. Jahangir, S. Lakshminarayana, C. Maple and G. Epiphaniou, "A Deep Learning-based Solution for Securing the Power Grid against Load Altering Threats by IoT-enabled Devices," in IEEE Internet of Things Journal (2023), doi: 10.1109/JIOT.2023.3240289. https://ieeexplore.ieee.org/abstract/document/10026883

 <img src="Figs/IoTJ.JPG" alt="First page of the IoTJ paper" width="400" height="500">